faiyaz7283/dashtam-api/docs/development/infrastructure/index.md

 When adding new infrastructure documentation to this directory:

-1. Choose appropriate [template](../../templates/infrastructure-template.md) - Use for infrastructure and operations docs
+1. Choose appropriate infrastructure-template.md (located in docs/templates/) - Use for infrastructure and operations docs
 2. Document both local development and production setups
 3. Include configuration examples and troubleshooting steps
 4. Use [Mermaid diagrams](../guides/mermaid-diagram-standards.md) for environment flows